Trump's Move On Keystone XL, Dakota Access Outrages Activists

 Proposed And Existing TransCanada Pipelines

 The lobbying group representing the petroleum industry issued a statement in favor of the policy reversal.
-A spokesperson for the TransCanada company, which proposed the Keystone XL project, told The New York Times the company remains "fully committed" to building the project.
+A spokesperson for the TransCanada company, which proposed the Keystone XL project, said the company was preparing to resubmit a proposal.
 Energy Transfer Partners, which is building the nearly completed Dakota Access Pipeline, did not immediately comment.

 Both the Keystone XL pipeline and the Dakota Access Pipeline provoked protests from a diverse group of citizens concerned about the climate impacts and potential environmental contamination from the projects, as well as the safety of their routes across large swaths of the country and the mechanisms by which the federal government approved those routes.